-- including data led traceability, passport scanning and veterinary health information.
+- Delivering data-led traceability, passport scanning and veterinary health information.

 - Integrating a faster farmer payment system, complete with individual animal data.

 Committed to delivering faster payments to farmers

-To support faster payments, the SI team developed specific solutions within the software.
-This has delivered advanced reporting and integration for our accounts team.”
+To support faster payments, the SI team developed specific features within its livestock payments software.
+These additional features have delivered advanced reporting and integration for Pickstock’s accounts team.

 “As a results of implementing SI’s new livestock management system, Pickstock now pays more than 500 farmers within two days of processing.”

 Helping farmers to improve profitability

 Hayley: “Part of our promise to farmers is how we support them beyond prompt payment.
 We share all of the relevant information we collect, to help them improve the health and grade of animals they sell.